 SYNOPSIS

 LISTEN TO MY HEARTBEAT highlights the culture of Go-Go and its significance to the foundation of Washington, D.C.
-The film also investigates the politics, the over-policing and the gentrification that have led to the displacement of the poor and working-class residents of the city.
-These same elements have led to the disappearance of Go-Go music.
-The film examines a changing city, the people displaced, and the future of the music that once gave them a voice.
+The film investigates the politics, the over-policing and the gentrification that have led to the displacement of the poor and working-class residents of the city and their music.
+This is a story of resistance.
+We tell the story of a community fighting for their humanity, their community, their sound and their…heartbeat.

 Director Statement